 - WE'RE WITH YOU ALL THE WAY: You aren't just getting the most fool-proof fermentation system ever invented.
 You're also joining our Fermenting Club.
 It's full of recipes, detailed ebooks and video guides, and even a place to ask your questions to fermentation experts.
 You'll never ferment alone!

-- THESE LIDS MAKE FERMENTATION EASY: Easy Fermenter lids let gas escape, but keep mold and bacteria out.
+- THESE LIDS MAKE FERMENTATION EASY: Easy Fermenter lids let gas escape, but keep contaminants out.
 You'll never have to burp your jars or deal with messy water airlocks.
 The built in date dial means you'll always get the timing right, and the pull tabs help you open the jar.
 It's so simple.

 - AND THEY'RE EASY TO CLEAN TOO: You can easily separate every part of the jar for cleaning, to prevent mold or bacteria building up in the seal or under the date dial.
 You can always ferment with confidence that your equipment is totally clean.
 And of course, it's all food safe and BPA free.

 - 100% MONEY BACK GUARANTEE: With each kit you'll get three lids that are compatible with the wide mouth jars you already own(jars not included), and a vacuum pump to help you remove air from the jars after tasting.
 If you aren't 100% satisfied, we'll give you every penny back.
 No hassle and no delays.

 How to Use the GAPS Diet